nikouu/Adafruit-Feather-CO2-Meter/README.md

 Nailed it.
 Confirmed that the sensor measurements need to be kicked off before we see the power usage spikes.

-It makes sense that if there is a start then there should be a stop.
+In theory if there is a start then there should be a stop.
 And there is! [`stop_periodic_measurement()`](https://docs.circuitpython.org/projects/scd4x/en/latest/api.html#adafruit_scd4x.SCD4X.stop_periodic_measurement) is the exact call we're looking for.
 So the code will now:

 1. Only start a measurement just before needing the value
 1. Read and store the result
 1. Immediately stop the measurement

-So let's see what that looks like:
+Let's see what that looks like:

 | Scenario     | Description                        | Reading     | Notes                                                                 |
 | ------------ | ---------------------------------- | ----------- | --------------------------------------------------------------------- |